 In recognition of the need for additional capacity and resources for PAO Development Committee awareness and outreach activities as well as the high level of volunteerism and interest among PAO Development Committee members and stakeholders to contribute to the Committee mission and vision, the Committee will develop an 'Ambassadors Program.'
 This program will identify both PAO Development Committee members as well as other interested parties (former DNC members, etc.) with deep knowledge of the committee and IFAC, experience in the development and establishment of PAOs, and the ability to represent the PAO Development Committee and its interests to third parties.
-Through the creation and implementation of this program, the PAO Development Committee will incorporate DNC Review Report Recommendations #9 and #10 which recommended the strengthening of PAOs.
+Through the creation and implementation of this program, the PAO Development Committee will incorporate DNC Review Report Recommendations #9 and #10 which recommended the strengthening of PAO Development Committee programs which build awareness and conduct outreach to PAOs.